How to Heal MCAS and Histamine Intolerance

 While basically all plant foods contain phytoestrogens, most of them do not contain them in high amounts and the benefits of eating these plant foods (such as the presence of vitamins, minerals and special fibers) outweighs the phytoestrogenic concern.
 However, certain plant foods which are especially estrogenic are best avoided by those with histamine issues.
 These include flax seeds, soy, clovers, alfalfa, sesame oil, and most herbal formulas marketed as “women’s formulas,” or “menopausal formulas.”75 Some of these compounds, such as the ones derived from soy, also have a suppressive effect on the thyroid, which can slow down estrogen metabolism.
 Many essential oils are also estrogenic, as huge amounts of plant matter have to be condensed to create them, so it’s best not to ingest them or put them on the skin.

 Traditionally-prepared soy-derived products tend to be low in phytoestrogens, but the way in which soy is being consumed in the West (in its whole form, often in the form of soybean flour or soybean oil added to processed food and used in animal feed) is highly estrogenic.
-The best way to avoid soy byproducts like soybean oil and soybean flour are to avoid all types of fast food and to avoid eating at restaurants as much as possible, as most restaurants use cheap soy byproducts.
+The best ways to avoid soy byproducts like soybean oil and soybean flour are to avoid all types of fast food and to avoid eating at restaurants as much as possible, as most restaurants use cheap soy byproducts.
 Most modern vegan foods (like vegan pasta sauces or “vegan meats”) contain them too.

 “Traditional Asian recipes used to prepare solid foodstuffs like Tofu, Miso, Natto, or Tempeh, empirically removed isoflavones and other soy antinutritional factors.
 This removal was performed by prolonged soaking and/or simmering in water.
 These practices allowed glycosylated isoflavones to leach into the water, which was then eliminated, taking with it most of the isoflavones.
 Modern Western processes, however, were designed at a time when isoflavone estrogenic effects were still being unraveled.
 Subsequently, to save energy and water costs, modern processing included reduced cooking durations and reduced water rinsing.
 Modern recipes, based on new ingredients like soy-flakes, soy-flour, or soy-juice have retained most of the isoflavones.”76